Mister Bianco

 Brand Identity & Creative Direction

 After thirteen years on High Street in Kew, Mister Bianco relocated to a two-storey corner site on Cotham Road – expanding into a three-part venue comprising a restaurant, cocktail bar, and upstairs event space.
 The move marked a new era, requiring a refreshed identity capable of honouring its Sicilian heritage while elevating its presence through spatial, digital and visual expression.
-As Creative Director, I led concept development, identity design, messaging, and spatial coordination across the full reimagining of the brand.
+As Creative Director, I led concept development, identity design, messaging, and space across the full reimagining of the brand.

 SERVICES